waldyjoe/waldyjoe.github.io/_pages/publication.md

 <pre>@inproceedings{MaAAMAS17,
-  author    = {Hang Ma and Jiaoyang Li and T. K. Satish Kumar and Sven Koenig}, title     = {Lifelong Multi-Agent Path Finding for Online Pickup and Delivery Tasks}, booktitle = {Proceedings of the 16th International Conference on Autonomous Agents and MultiAgent Systems (AAMAS)}, pages     = {837--845}, year      = {2017}
+  author    = {Hang Ma and Jiaoyang Li and T. K. Satish Kumar and Sven Koenig}, title     = {Lifelong Multi-Agent Path Finding for Online Pickup and Delivery Tasks}, booktitle = {Proceedings of the 16th International Conference on Autonomous Agents and Multiagent Systems (AAMAS)}, pages     = {837--845}, year      = {2017}
 }